Gaius-Augustus/BRAKER/README.md

 If you performed a BRAKER run without --addUTR=on, you can add UTRs results of a previous BRAKER run with the following command:

 ```
-braker.pl --addUTR=on --softmasking --genome=genome.fa --bam=rnaseq.bam \
+braker.pl --genome=../genome.fa --addUTR=on --softmasking \
-   --workingdir=some_new_working_directory \
+    --bam=../RNAseq.bam --workingdir=$wd \
-   --AUGUSTUS_hints_preds=augustus.hints.gtf
+    --AUGUSTUS_hints_preds=augustus.hints.gtf --cores=8 \
-   --species=somespecies --useexisting
+    --skipAllTraining --species=somespecies
 ```

-Modify `augustus.hints.gtf` to point to the AUGUSTUS predictions with hints from previous BRAKER run; modify some_new_working_directory to the location where BRAKER should store results of the additional BRAKER run; modify somespecies to the species name used in your previous BRAKER run.
+Modify `augustus.hints.gtf` to point to the AUGUSTUS predictions with hints from previous BRAKER run; modify some_new_working_directory to the location where BRAKER should store results of the additional BRAKER run; this run will not modify AUGUSTUS parameters.
+We recommend that you specify the original species of the original run with `--species=somespecies`.
+Otherwise, BRAKER will create an unneeded species parameters directory `Sp_*`.

 ### --stranded=+,-,.,...